H.H. Warner & Company

 A trade card promoting samples of the Warner Safe Cures.

 Warner used private die stamps once more to pay the Spanish American War proprietary tax.
 64,000 stamps were printed.
 The first delivery had rouletted perforations, and the second, hyphen-hole perforations.
-An example of each is shown, the rouletted variety on top.
+An example of each is shown, the rouletted variety at left.

 Investigations preceding the passage of the Food & Drugs Act of 1906 were very critical of Warner's products.
 Samuel Hopkins Adams, writing for Collier's in 1905 said that Warner's Safe Cure had enough alcoholic content to serve as a 'booze' and that it was managed and controlled by the New York and Kentucky Distilling Companies, "...which do not pretend to remedy anything but thirst."